 The goal of every year is to keep the birds happy and healthy, continue being a productive homestead and enjoy the company of the animals that we keep.

-This article about poultry-keeping goals was written for Hobby Farms magazine.
+This article about poultry-keeping goals was written for Hobby Farms and Chickens magazines.
 Click here to subscribe.